hyphacoop/digitalgarden/README.md

 # digitalgarden

-A public notebook / digital garden for The Bentway’s Digital and/as Public Space Micro-Residency
+A public notebook / digital garden for The Bentway’s Digital and/as Public Space Micro-Residency.